My Journey to Italian Citizenship

 It was a hot day, but the hike up Valle delle Ferriere was absolutely worth it.About 350 stairs later, we made it to Agricola Fore Porta, the sweetest hilltop restaurant!

 Almost everything there was organic and grown fresh on the farm.
-We started off with lemon slushies, which were perfect after our long hike.
-With lots of vegan and vegetarian options, we were totally set.
-The lemon potato chips, lemon risotto, and fried zucchini flowers were all huge hits.
+The theme was lemons of course: we started off with lemon slushies, which were perfect after our long hike.
+Then lemon potato chips, lemon risotto, and fried zucchini flowers were all huge hits.

 Our next big adventure was to Ravello.
 The drive through the wild winding roads was certainly worth it for the stunning views.